 The support Justin is given highlights the importance of the home environment in shaping the happiness of a person with a disability.
 As in most areas of life, it’s structural factors that make the real difference.
 Inclusion and participation, not impairment is key.

 Justin was one of the first students to benefit from the Futures for Young Adults program that provided support as he transitioned from school.
 He went on to attend day classes at Yooralla for 10 years.
 When the family decided to take an overseas trip it was a journey that was to change the way Justin received his support.
 During the family holiday, Justin suffered from severe pressure sores that were to see him hospitalised and unable to go out for over a year.

 Once recovered he found his place at day-care was no longer open to him, a situation that left Justin and his family disappointed and confused.
 It was at this time they were recommended to contact the team at IDS.
 They welcomed the personal interaction and continuity of staff and recognise the extra work the IDS team do on their behalf to ensure the support staff provided are in tune with Justin’s needs and preferences.

 With an NDIS planning meeting just around the corner, Justin is prepared to put forward his case.
 With the support of his mother and Janelle Summers (IDS Individualised Support Manager), who will both be at the meeting to provide support, his concern has been minimised.

 Justin believes he should be provided with opportunities to develop interests and make choices.
 Carmel and Janelle will work together with Justin to ensure his dream becomes a reality.

-This in turn has raised expectations among people with disabilities and their families who now aspire to living a life that is full of purpose, opportunity and meaning, Justin’s life demonstrates how far we have progressed, the benefits of change and highlights the importance of a loving, caring and supportive network.
+This, in turn, has raised expectations among people with disabilities and their families who now aspire to live a life that is full of purpose, opportunity and meaning, Justin’s life demonstrates how far we have progressed, the benefits of change and highlights the importance of a loving, caring and supportive network.